What the AAP's 2023 policy statement on noise actually says

 The 1997 statement, also published in Pediatrics, was titled Noise: A Hazard for the Fetus and Newborn and covered fetal exposure and the NICU environment.
 It did not address consumer sound machines, which were not yet a widespread household item.
 The 1997 NICU recommendations (the <45 dB hourly average) survive into the 2023 update largely unchanged.

 Three things are new in 2023.
-First, the consumer sound machine guidance is explicit and quantitative (the 50 dB and placement rules).
-Second, the statement incorporates the Hugh 2014 study and subsequent measurement work to support those numbers.
-Third, the 2023 update folds in updated WHO guidance on safe listening levels (notably the Make Listening Safe initiative) and the more recent CDC framing of 70 dB as a long-term-exposure caution threshold.
+First, the statement broadens its scope from the fetus and newborn to children and adolescents, and addresses consumer sound machines for the first time, citing the Hugh 2014 study and advising safe use (place far away, volume low, limit duration) rather than setting decibel or distance numbers.
+Second, the 2023 update folds in updated WHO guidance on safe listening levels (notably the Make Listening Safe initiative) and the CDC framing of 70 dB as a long-term-exposure caution threshold.
+Third, it gives far more attention to recreational and personal-audio noise (headphones, concerts, devices) across childhood and adolescence.

 The 2023 statement is also more explicit about climate and environmental noise as background context.
 It notes the increasing prevalence of urban transportation noise, the spread of consumer audio technology into infant care contexts, and the under-recognition of noise as a modifiable pediatric health risk factor.